 On-Demand Conference Sessions

+On-demand sessions are automatically included with conference registration and feature pre-recorded conference content to enhance conference offerings.
 On-demand conference sessions will be available for up to a certain amount hours of additional contact hour credit via the AAACN Online Library.
-These sessions are automatically included with full main conference registration and feature pre-recorded conference content to enhance conference offerings.
+These sessions are automatically included with conference registration and feature pre-recorded conference content to enhance conference offerings.

 OD1: Serious Illness Conversations (0.75 CH)